 Aside from Of Houses and Trees, I also write content for a few other architecturally-minded blogs.
 One subject I’ve written quite a bit about lately is the building material magnesium oxide board (MgO board).
 If you’ve never heard of it, it’s essentially an eco-friendly drywall alternative.
 And, of course, as soon as I see the phrase “eco-friendly alternative” I get all giddy and start geeking out.
 It looks like we’re going to build our Our House in the Trees next spring.
 (Fingers crossed!)
 And I absolutely want to use as many green materials as possible.
-Not only are environmentally friendly materials good for the planet, but they’re also good for you and your family as they tend to release little to no VOCs (volatile organic compounds) into your home nor other narsty chemicals.
+(Such as no-VOC paint, LED lightbulbs and eco-friendly laminate flooring.)
+Not only are environmentally friendly materials better for the planet, but they’re also better for you and your family as they tend to release little to no VOCs (volatile organic compounds) into your home nor other narsty chemicals.
 (Did you know synthetic drywall contains formaldehyde?
 Yuck.)

 What is MgO Board?

 Magnesium is a naturally occurring mineral and magnesium-based cements have been used in building for centuries.
 Around 40 years ago, materials used in the Great Wall of China were reverse-engineered and magnesium oxide board was created.
 MgO board works in all the same applications as drywall – plus many more.
 Interior walls and ceiling, exterior sheathing and fences, trim, fascias and soffits, tile backing and as a substrate for coatings such as stucco.